 Exploratory surgery to visualize the vessels directly, or to inject dye into the portal vessels, is also used to verify the diagnosis.
 After the dye is injected a radiograph is taken to assess absorption.
 Surgical repair can immediately be initiated.

 A transcolonic nuclear scan can give a definitive diagnosis.
 In this test a small amount of radioactive (99technetium pertechnetate) material is put into the colon and its absorption is monitored.
 In pets with PSS this radioactive material will appear in the heart before it appears in the liver, the opposite of what should normally happen.
 This test does not require anesthesia like the Positive Contrast Portography test.

-This corrects the dehydration that occurs with a poor appetite and supplies needed sodium, potassium, and chloride.
+This crucial treatment corrects the dehydration that occurs with a poor appetite and supplies needed sodium, potassium, and chloride.
 This fluid is usually given intravenously (IV) at first.
 Pets that are severely ill from PSS should not be given anything orally initially.

 Enema’s will decrease the bacterial count of the intestines, leading to less ammonia absorption.

 Lactulose works in the large intestine to minimize the production of ammonia by bacteria.
 It does this by changing the pH and converting ammonia to a form that is not readily absorbed into the bloodstream.
 It also stimulates normal colon bacteria to absorb ammonia, which is then passed in the feces.
 Finally, it stimulates the intestines so that ammonia passes through faster, which means there is less time for absorption.